Which Claude Model Should You Use? (Most of You Don't Need Fable)

 Beyond picking the right model, three settings cut model cost dramatically: prompt caching, the Batch API, and disciplined routing.
 We use all three, and together they're why an agency running autonomous systems all day pays predictable, boring bills.

-Prompt caching is the highest-leverage of the three for anyone running long sessions, and it's essentially a switch.
+Prompt caching is the highest-leverage of the three for anyone running long sessions, and it's essentially a switch — which matters more with Opus 5, since its thoroughness means longer contexts and more turns.
 Batch pricing is free money for any workload nobody is watching in real time — which describes most business automation.
-And routing is the habit that makes the other two matter: cache and batch a Fable workload that should have been a Sonnet workload, and you've still overpaid.
+And routing is the habit that makes the other two matter: cache and batch a Fable workload that should have been an Opus 5 or Sonnet workload, and you've still overpaid.

 So which should you actually pick?

 If you use Claude in the app, the model choice is mostly handled for you — just don't manually default everything to Fable; if you build on the API, route deliberately and set a cap.
-For a chat or Cowork user, stay on Sonnet for daily work and let the product escalate when it needs to; reserve manual Fable selection for the rare heavy task.
-For an API builder or anyone running automations, the routing map above is the difference between a predictable line item and a scary one — default to Sonnet, drop to Haiku for volume, escalate to Opus for hard problems, cache and batch what you can, and keep Fable on a leash with a Console spending cap.
+For a chat or Cowork user, stay on Sonnet for daily work, let the product escalate when it needs to, and pick Opus 5 by hand when you've got a genuinely hard coding or analysis task in front of you.
+For an API builder or anyone running automations, the routing map above is the difference between a predictable line item and a scary one — default to Sonnet, drop to Haiku for volume, escalate to Opus 5 for hard problems, reserve Fable for fast strategic and orchestration passes, cache and batch what you can, and keep the frontier tier on a leash with a Console spending cap.

 And if your usage is heavy or spiky enough that you're weighing plans against the API, that's a related but separate decision — we broke down the subscription tiers (Pro, Max, Team, Enterprise) and when each one beats metered usage in our Claude plans breakdown.
 If you'd rather just get a read on where your own operation is overspending, that's what our Revenue Audit is for.